 Preparing dry beans

-1 Place black beans in a large bowl or pot.
+1 Soak the beans: Place black beans in a large bowl or pot.
 Cover with 2 inches of water, let soak overnight, then drain.
 You can skip overnight soaking, place black beans in bowl, and cover with 2-inches of boiling water.
 Let soak for one hour.
 Then drain.

-2 Place soaked and drained beans in a large pot.
+2 Bring beans to a simmer: Place soaked and drained beans in a large pot.
 Cover with 2 inches of water.
 Bring to a boil, reduce to a simmer.

-3 While the beans are coming to a boil in step 2, heat 2 tablespoons of olive oil in a small pan on medium heat.
+3 Sauté spices and garlic, add to beans: While the beans are coming to a boil in step 2, heat 2 tablespoons of olive oil in a small pan on medium heat.
 Stir in the ground cumin and cook until fragrant, 1 to 2 minutes.
 Add the minced garlic, cook a minute more.
 Once the beans are boiling, add the cumin and garlic to the pot with the beans.
 Add bay leaves and salt to the pot as well.

-4 Cook the beans, uncovered, until tender, but not mushy, 30 minutes to 2 hours, depending on the size and age of the beans.
+4 Cook beans until tender: Cook the beans, uncovered, until tender, but not mushy, 30 minutes to 2 hours, depending on the size and age of the beans.

 Preparing canned beans